Bruno Freyssinet, designer and director

 Here We Are / L’Appeso, Rocca Sinibalda (Italy), Aug.
 2016

-The company is currently developing Here We Are, an art platform that questions the relationship between Europeans and Migrants.
+The company also developped Trust, an art platform that questions the relationship between Europeans and Migrants.
 How to provoke cross-artistic collaborations to displace difficult local community relations by placing them in the European field?
 How to write another story between Europeans and Migrants, which goes beyond crises, fear and intolerance towards the creation of common?
-(4 experiences have already brought together 100 young Europeans and young migrants as well as Italian, German, Portuguese and French artists for a series of workshops (August 2016 and 2017 in Leonessa and Rocca Sinibalda Italy, March 2017 Paris, April 2018 Dortmund).
+(5 experiences have already brought together 100 young Europeans and young migrants as well as Italian, German, Portuguese and French artists for a series of workshops (August 2016 and 2017 in Leonessa and Rocca Sinibalda Italy, March 2017 Paris, April 2018 Dortmund, August 2019 Rocca Sinibalda ).

 Since 2018, Bruno Freyssinet participates in the Grow from Seeds project initiated by the Gaiety School of Acting (Dublin, Ireland).
 He is writing in tandem a play to facilitate language learning for newcomer children.
 The project lasts 2 years on 2018-2019, and is supported by Erasmus +.

 He also particpate to Open European Societies imagined by Jugend- & Kulturprojekt / Dresde, Germany.
 A project supported by Europe for Citizens